ollef/sixten/docs/QueryCompilerDriver.md

 ### Haxl-like semi-automatic parallelisation

 Another trick borrowed from Haxl is parallelisation of fetches when they're done in an applicative context.
+For example, if we do `f <$> fetch (TypeKey "Data.List.map") <*> fetch (TypeKey "Data.Maybe.fromMaybe")` the two fetches can be done in parallel, since they don't depend on each other, and we can run `f` on the results once both queries are done.

 ### Caching

 Rock caches the result of each task by storing the key-value pairs of already performed fetches in a [dependent map](https://hackage.haskell.org/package/dependent-map).
+This way, we only ever perform each query once during a single run of the compiler.

 ### Incremental builds by reusing state